 Calculation of PEFs (point 2, paragraph 2)

-The revised EPBD clarifies that the PEFs or weighting factors per energy carrier may be based on national regional or local annual, and possibly also seasonal or monthly, weighted averages or on more specific information made available for individual district systems.
+The revised EPBD clarifies that the PEFs or weighting factors per energy carrier may be based on national regional or local annual, and possibly also seasonal, monthly or hourly, weighted averages or on more specific information made available for individual district systems.

 This provision aims at providing more flexibility to Member States when defining the PEFs, as seasonal and local weighted averages can help better describe the PEFs.
 For example; the treatment of electricity (and to some extent district heating) networks presents difficulties as the usual convention of using a single annual average value can be misleading; or the photovoltaics component of generation, which is clearly seasonal.